MVCx9/PhotoAlbumJsonPlacerholder/README.md

 ./mvnw test
 ```

-## Project Architecture
-The application follows the hexagonal architecture pattern (ports and adapters) to ensure a modular and maintainable structure.
-The main components are:

-- Controllers: Handle HTTP requests and delegate business logic to the service.
-- Services: Contain the application's business logic.
-- Clients: Make calls to external services such as JSONPlaceholder.
-- Configuration: Manages the configuration of application components like RestTemplate and ObjectMapper.

 ## Contributions
 Contributions are welcome.
-Please follow the guidelines established in the CONTRIBUTING.md file.
+Please follow the guidelines established in the [CONTRIBUTING](CONTRIBUTING.md) file.

 ## Documentation and Resources